umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 1. Select the text that will form the hyperlink.
 2. Click the **Insert/Edit Link** button to open the link properties slide-out menu.
-3. In the **Link** field, enter the URL of the web page you wish to link to.
+3. Enter the URL of the web page you wish to link to in the **Link** field.
-4. In the **Link Title** field, enter the text that will be shown as a pointer to the link.
+4. Enter the text that will be displayed as the link title in the **Link Title** field.
    This is important information for everyone reading the website with different accessibility aids.
-5. In the **Target** field, select the target window/frame to open the link in a new window or tab.
+5. Select the target window/frame to open the link in a new window or tab in the **Target** field.
 6. Click **Submit**.

 ![Link to a Page on another Website](images/Link-to-an-external-Page-v11.png)